Why we loved Copenhagen with kids

-Denmark’s national aquarium, Blue Planet is worth a visit for its architecture alone.
+Denmark’s national aquarium, Den Blå Planet or Blue Planet is worth a visit for its architecture alone.
 However, as northern Europe’s largest aquarium it does a very good line in all things fishy.
 And there’s plenty of child-specific attractions: my kids would love the water playground, even in the rain.

 Day trips from Copenhagen

 There are endless fun things to do in Copenhagen with kids but if you fancy a day out, there are plenty of adventures to be had close by.
 A train trip over the 7.8km Øresund Bridge to Malmo in Sweden is great fun.
 Our kids loved the concept of nipping over the border to another country in just 40 minutes.
 Malmo is an enjoyable, compact and walkable city which also boasts some pretty good play spaces and food markets but more on that in a separate post.

 We visited the Roskilde Viking Ship Museum by car from Copenhagen on our way to Billund further west.
 However, Roskilde makes an easy 30 minute day trip by train from Copenhagen.
 The beautifully designed Viking Ship Museum explores the history of the Viking settlements in the area and details how a collection of 11th century ships were scuttled to prevent enemy attack.